-- Shopify recently added a feature that allows you to mark certain customer accounts as being tax-free.
+- You can mark certain customer accounts as being tax-free.

-- It’s future-proof!
+- It’s upgrade-proof!
 Using discount codes for your wholesalers is never going to break your site.

 - If/when Shopify launches their own wholesale solution, nothing on your site will need to be “un-done” to take advantage of the new features.

-- You can’t set more than one restriction (as in #3, above) on a coupon code.
+- You can’t set more than one restriction (as in #2 in the Pros list) on a coupon code.